kelsa-pi/PyUNO_Workspace/README.md

 ## Requirements

-To get started working with PyUNO Workspace and Pyzo, you’ll need to have access to the Python 3 interpreter (not LibreOffice one).
+To get started working with PyUNO Workspace and Pyzo, you’ll need:
+* Python 3 interpreter for your operating system
+* PySide or PySide2 or PyQt4 or PyQt5
+* Pyzo IDE
+* PyUNO Workspace and
+* LibreOffice 5+

 [Pyzo IDE](https://github.com/pyzo/pyzo) - Runs on Python3 and needs PySide/PySide2/PyQt4/PyQt5.
 One can install Pyzo with `python3 -m pip install pyzo`.
 There is [binaries](http://www.pyzo.org/start.html) for Windows, Linux and OS X and installation instructions [here](http://www.pyzo.org/install.html#install)